January 6, 2022 by Pulkit Bhola - 4 min read

 What Is A Distribution Center?

 When we talk about fulfillment center vs distribution center, the key difference between the two is that a distribution center does not ship directly to customers.
-Instead, it serves as a transit point for products to change the way they are transported.
+Instead, it serves as a transit point for products to change the way you transport them.

 Distribution centers can also act like inventory hubs for large retailers so that products are replenished quickly on the shelves, and there are minimum shortages.
 This helps to keep the supply chain as proactive as possible.